 The inward nine at Shula's Golf club begins with a soft Par 4.
 The tee shot should favor the left side straying clear of the tall pine trees that border the fairway.
 The more favorable approach is to the center of this dangerous green.

 A good tee shot is a must.
-Water is found on both sides of the wairway.
+Water is found on both sides of the fairway.
 Be aware of the creek which runs across the fairway and circles the green connecting two bodies of water.
 This well-designed green makes shooting at the pin arduous.

 A good Par 5 for the long hitters.
 Beware when considering going for the green in two, a shot right will find the creek.
 A favorable lay-up to the left side of the fairway just pass the creek will open up the modestly-sized green.

 The long iron tee shot on this lengthy Par 3 must carry all the way to the green.
 Any shot short and left will find the water.
-A right splits the middle of this very large green.
+A ridge splits the middle of this very large green.

 The lengthy Par 4 fourteenth is surrounded by water.
 A tee shot leftcenter will provide a shorter approach.
 The green is safeguarded by water in front and behind.